Lhotshampa: Expulsion

 Since the late 1980s, over 100,000 Lhotshampa have been forced out of Bhutan, accused by the government of being illegal aliens.
-Between 1988 and 1993, thousands of others left alleging ethnic and political repression.
+Between 1988 and 1993, thousands of others left, alleging ethnic and political repression.

+In a 1992 interview with the Calcutta Statesman, Bhutanese foreign minister Dawa Tsering stated that an increase in the country's Nepali population would lead the country to become "another Sikkim and Darjeeling".

 In 1990, violent ethnic unrest and anti-government protests in southern Bhutan pressed for greater democracy and respect for minority rights.
 That year, the Bhutan Peoples' Party, whose members are mostly Lhotshampa, began a campaign of violence against the Bhutanese government.
 In the wake of this unrest, thousands fled Bhutan.
-Many of them have either entered Nepal's seven refugee camps (on 20 January 2010, 85,544 refugees resided in the camps) or are working in India.
+Bill Frelick of Human Rights Watch reported that state security forces forcibly removed ethnic Lhotshampa from their homes and coerced them into renouncing their citizenship.
+A refugee accounted that:"The army took all the people from their houses...
+As we left Bhutan, we were forced to sign the document.
+They snapped our photos.
+The man told me to smile, to show my teeth.
+He wanted to show that I was leaving my country willingly, happily, that I was not forced to leave"Many of them have either entered Nepal's seven refugee camps (on 20 January 2010, 85,544 refugees resided in the camps) or are working in India.
 According to U.S. State Department estimates in 2008, about 35% of the population of Bhutan is Lhotshampa.

 Culture

 Traditionally, the Lhotshampa have been involved mostly in sedentary agriculture, although some have cleared forest cover and conducted tsheri and slash and burn agriculture.
 The Lhotshampa are generally classified as Hindus.
 However, this is an oversimplification as many groups that include Tamang and the Gurung are largely Buddhist; the Kiranti groups that include the Rai and Limbu are largely animist followers of Mundhum (these latter groups are mainly found in eastern Bhutan).
 Whether they are Hindu or Tibetan Buddhist, most of them abstain from beef, notably those belonging to the orthodox classes who are vegetarians.
 Their main festivals include Dashain and Tihar.